vishal-1344/lisa/README.md

 ## Overview

 **LISA** is a control-theoretic architecture for high-dimensional, non-stationary environments.
-Rather than treating a model as a static function trained once and frozen, LISA models an agent as a **singularly perturbed dynamical system** with:
+Rather than treating a model as a static function trained once and frozen, LISA treats inference as a dynamical process and introduces feedback mechanisms that regulate how internal trajectories evolve under uncertainty and distribution shift.
+In this sense, **LISA can be viewed as an inference-time control and meta-optimization framework**: it does not primarily optimize task loss directly, but rather regulates how computation and adaptation unfold so the system remains stable and coherent as conditions change.

+LISA models an agent as a **singularly perturbed dynamical system** with:

 1. **Fast behavioral dynamics**: what the system is doing right now.
-2. **Slow structural dynamics**: how the underlying representation/manifold adapts to remain stable under drift.
+2. **Slow structural dynamics**: how the underlying structure that shapes behavior is regulated to remain stable under drift.

-The central idea is **manifold stability**: maintain a low-dimensional *attracting* latent manifold embedded in a high-dimensional state space, even when the environment changes.
+The central idea is **manifold stability**: maintain a low-dimensional *attracting* latent manifold embedded in a high-dimensional state space so that inference trajectories remain coherent even when inputs, statistics, or regimes shift.

+**Crucially, LISA is not a training-time method.** It does not require retraining epochs or overwriting the underlying model parameters.
+Instead, it adapts the process of inference and structural regulation using stability-aligned signals, enabling robust behavior in non-stationary settings.

 LISA additionally supports an **interpretive layer** that treats invariants as provisional hypotheses and derives meaning from their mutual geometric coherence over time.
 This layer prevents **causal fixation**: repeated regularities are not automatically treated as permanent truths.
 Instead, the influence of learned structure is continuously modulated by coherence signals, enabling flexible bias alteration under abrupt regime change.
+Operationally, coherence functions as a trust signal that modulates commitment strength, rather than introducing symbolic reasoning or explicit causal graphs.

 ---